Cathy347Le/React-Task-App/README.md

   - Move test files into a test folder

 - TEST AddTask form, submit button is disabled on initial state
+- Combine both unit test into one test.

 ### ADD BACKEND - Node, MongoDB, moongoose